-- Molnupiravir is for adults age 18 or over.
-It is not recommended for use during pregnancy and is only recommended if other treatment medications are not available.
+*Molnupiravir is not recommended for use during pregnancy and is only recommended if other treatment medications are not available or appropriate.